kevinrodbe/library/content/06-versioning.md

                    DELETE /v2/zombies/:id(.:format)      api/v2/zombies#destroy
 ```

-Before we write any of our controller code, let's write some routing specs.
-TODO: elaborate on routing specs.
+Before we write any controller code, let's write some routing specs.
+These specs will ensure that our routes are dispatching requests to the proper controller and action.

 Let's pick these two entries from `rake routes`: